 National Center on Substance Abuse and Child Welfare

 Overviews signs of methamphetamine use and its effect on families.
-This section of the training, which follows module 7, helps participants gain an understanding of the warning signs of methamphetamine manufacturing, the referral process, and treatment options for family members.
+This training section, which follows module 7, helps participants understand the warning signs of methamphetamine manufacturing, the referral process, and treatment options for family members.

 Medication-Assisted Treatment